The central limit theorem on nilpotent Lie groups: Introduction

 \end{example}

-For centered walks on general nilpotent Lie groups there is no known closed formula for the limit density $u(1,x)$ of $\nu=u(1,x)dx$, but so-called \emph{Gaussian estimates} that control its decay at infinity \cite{hebisch89, varopoulos-JFA-88, varopoulos-saloff-coulhon92}.
+For centered walks on general nilpotent Lie groups there is in general no known closed formula for the limit density $u(1,x)$ of $\nu=u(1,x)dx$, but so-called \emph{Gaussian estimates} that control its decay at infinity are available \cite{hebisch89, varopoulos-JFA-88, varopoulos-saloff-coulhon92}.
 Namely there is $C>0$ such that for all $x \in \kg$: with a similar upper bound for all partial derivatives of $u(1,.)$.
+See also \cite{asaad-gordina16} where certain explicit formulas for $u(1,x)$ are derived in the case of filiform Lie algebras.

 Now let us turn to {\bf the non-centered case}, i.e. when $\XXab:=\E(\mu_{ab})$ is possibly non-zero.
 Then, as in the abelian case, the random walk $S_n$ needs to be translated by $-nx$ for some representative $x$ of $\XXab$ in $\kg$, so that its projection to $\kg_{ab}$ has zero mean and we can then attempt to renormalize the resulting random variable.
 It turns out that the right filtration to be considered for the renormalization is finer and that it depends on the way $[x,.]$ acts on $\kg$.
 Indeed, we are looking at the random product: